khawarizmus/hijri-week-calendar-proposal/content.typ

 *Example:*

-Let's take the date: Wedensday 18 Shaʿbān 1445 AH using Ummu al-Qura based on the table the shift is -1 so the new date is: Tueday 17 Shaʿbān 1445 AH in this case the yearly ordinal date for Tueday 17 Shaʿbān 1445 AH is: 229 now the week number is: 229 / 7 ≈ 33
+Consider the date: Wednesday 18 Shaʿbān 1445 AH using Umm Al-Qura Hijri calendar.

+1. Based on the table the shift is -1 (i.e 4 - 5).
+2. Shifting the date by -1 days results in Tueday 17 Shaʿbān 1445 AH.
+3. Tueday 17 Shaʿbān 1445 AH yearly ordinal date is: 229.
+4. We determine the week number by dividing the ordinal date and rounding it up: 229 / 7 ≈ 33.

-this means that Wedensday 18 Shaʿbān occurs on the 33rd week of 1445 AH according to Ummu al-Qura
+This means that Wednesday 18 Shaʿbān occurs on the 33rd week of 1445 AH as per the Umm Al-Qura Hijri calendar

-== Hijri-Year Commencements and Its Length
+== The Beginning of The HWC Year and its Length

 // this section is for us to know the total weeks in a hijri year and the one after it. previously named First Day of the Hijri Year

 The first day of the Hijri year directly determines the number of weeks in the corresponding HWC year.
-The week count varies based on whether it's a common or leap year and the weekday of the year's first day:
+The week count varies based on whether it's a common year or leap year and the weekday of the year's first day:

 *Common Hijri Year:*